Eagle Owl

 Image by Jaap de Leeuw from Pixabay

-Owls have 3 eyelids.
-These three lids are the nictitating membrane, a thin layer of tissue that protects the eye from dust and injury; the cornea, which is responsible for about two-thirds of an owl’s vision; and finally, a third lid called the haw.
-The owls use their haw to protect their eyes while they’re hunting prey in close quarters like tree branches or deep crevices.
+Owls are unique in that they have three eyelids.
+These include the nictitating membrane, a thin layer that protects the eye from dust and debris; the cornea, which is responsible for about two-thirds of their vision; and the “haw,” a third eyelid that helps protect their eyes while hunting in tight spaces like tree branches or deep crevices.
+This adaptation keeps their eyes safe during close-quarters hunting.

-Their diet includes rodents, birds, insects, fish, and even other owls.
-Some species, like the snowy owl, can eat up to 1,600 lemmings per year.
-Owls swallow their prey whole and later regurgitate pellets of undigested bones, fur, and feathers.
+Owls are strict carnivores with a varied diet that includes rodents, birds, insects, fish, and even other owls.
+For example, the snowy owl can consume up to 1,600 lemmings per year.
+They typically swallow their prey whole and later regurgitate pellets containing undigested bones, fur, and feathers.

 A Eurasian Eagle Owl perched in a tree.